Donaldson hits walk-off slam in 10th, Yankees beat Rays 8-7 - WHIZ News

 Although the Yankees are 9-16 since the All-Star break, their AL East lead moved back to 10 games over Tampa Bay and Toronto.
 New York has led the division by double digits for all but two days since June 13.

-Rizzo led off eighth with a homer off Brooks Raley to tie it at 4-4.
-The game went to extra innings when Ryan Thompson retired major league home run leader Aaron Judge on a warning-track flyball.
+“For being the regular season and being August, that was a special one,” Boone said.

-Chapman relieved Scott Effross and issued two walks to load the bases.
-With two outs, Francisco Mejía sliced a 101 mph, 0-2 fastball down the right field line for a bases-clearing double.
+Chapman relieved Scott Effross with one out in the 10th and issued two walks to load the bases.
+With two outs, Francisco Mejía sliced a 101 mph, 0-2 fastball down the right-field line for a bases-clearing double.

-Yandy Díaz matched a season high with three RBIs, hitting an RBI double in the third and a two-run double in the fifth off Domingo Germán as the Rays’ four-game winning streak ended.
+“It’s that kind of block hit over there and it’s just inside the line,” Boone said.
+“It’s kind of like a gut punch right there but credit to the guys it’s like, ‘Hey, let’s keep fighting.’”

+The Rays were three outs away from completing a three-game sweep in New York for the third straight season and fifth time in team history.

 Tampa Bay’s Harold Ramírez added a solo homer in the sixth in his second game back from a fractured right thumb.